-This week we will continue our exploration of various SQL language features along with some Database and SQL Developer features.
+This week we will continue our exploration knowledge of SQL by looking at some slightly more complex SQL Queries, how to analyze data and explore analytic SQL Functions.

 This week we will look at: